Zeican/MiDaS-Simple-GUI/README.md

 ------- INSTRUCTIONS --------
 Clone or download the repository from GitHub.

 Open a terminal or command prompt and navigate to the downloaded repository.
+(Default C:/Users/(username)/MiDaS-Simple-Gui)

 Install the package using pip: